SCAMPER

 Tips to Use SCAMPER in UX Design

-• Combine SCAMPER with other ideation techniques: SCAMPER is useful in conjunction with other brainstorming techniques.
-Such techniques could be mind mapping, storyboarding or user journey mapping, to enhance the ideation process and generate a broader range of ideas.
+• Combine SCAMPER with other ideation techniques: SCAMPER is useful when it’s working alongside other brainstorming techniques.
+Such techniques could be mind mapping, storyboarding or user journey mapping—to make the most of the ideation process and generate a broader range of ideas.

 Image showing the inside of a McDonald's restaurant.

 An example of a brand where one can see elements of SCAMPER is McDonald's.
-Founder Ray Kroc leveraged “put to other uses” through selling restaurants instead of just hamburgers, “eliminate” through allowing customers to serve themselves, rather than rely on waiters,and “rearrange”—customers pay before they eat.
+Founder Ray Kroc leveraged “put to other uses” through selling restaurants instead of just hamburgers, “eliminate” through allowing customers to serve themselves, rather than rely on waiters, and “rearrange”—customers pay before they eat.

 © Author/Copyright holder: rob_rob2001 .
 Copyright terms and licence: CC BY-SA 2.0